ryanj/gist-reveal/README.md

 ## Gist-powered Revealjs slides

-[Gist-Reveal.it](http://gist-reveal.it/) is an open source slideshow templating service that makes it easy to create, edit, present, and share [Reveal.js](https://github.com/hakimel/reveal.js) slides on the web.
+[Gist-Reveal.it](http://gist-reveal.it/) is an open source slideshow templating service that makes it easy to create, edit, present, and share [Reveal.js](https://github.com/hakimel/reveal.js) slides on the web by using github's [gist](http://gist.github.com) service as a datastore.

-Just store any Revealjs-compatible [HTML](https://github.com/hakimel/reveal.js#markup) or [Markdown](https://github.com/hakimel/reveal.js#markdown) content in a github gist, then add the resulting gist id to the end of any gist-reveal site url to view the resulting templated presentation.
+Save any Revealjs-compatible [HTML](https://github.com/hakimel/reveal.js#markup) or [Markdown](https://github.com/hakimel/reveal.js#markdown) content in a [gist](http://gist.github.com), then [add the resulting gist id to the end of any gist-reveal site url](http://gist-reveal.it/af84d40e58c5c2a908dd#/try-it) to view the resulting templated presentation.

 ## Gist-powered Slideshow Themes